federicobozzini/unige-data-warehouse/README.md

 ### Data warehouse creation

 The data warehouse design on Postgres, starting from the ROLAP schema, was pretty straighforward.

 I had to decide how to represent the date values.
 I decided to encode the years by using only a numer, the months by using a varchar (with a format 'mm-yyyy') and the date by using a timestamp.

 I added a column 'exid' to some of the data warehouse tables as a reference to the original table (with no foreign key for portability reasons) to simplify the ETL process of the next phase.

 I renamed some columns for practical reasons.
-For instance 'from' became 'fromts' and 'to' became 'tots'.
+For instance 'from' became 'fromts', 'to' became 'tots' and 'date' became 'datets'.
+I also renamed the 'date' table to 'datets'.

 ### Data warehouse data insertion